Reaching Stellar Through the UIS Center for Lincoln Studies – FAQs

 You probably understand that a department brings together faculty who teach classes in broad discipline, such as English, Legal Studies, or Social Work.
 A Center focuses on a more specialized area of scholarly interest, bringing together faculty, staff and students from throughout the campus who are interested in this scholarly topic.
 The mission, scope and staffing of Centers can vary widely, but the overriding goal for most academic centers is scholarship at the highest level related to this special area.

-What is the mission of the Center for Lincoln Studies at UIS?
+What is the mission of the UIS Center for Lincoln Studies at UIS?

 Planning for the Center is still in its early stages, but for now the Center is expected to be a national base for scholarship, teaching and public history about Lincoln’s life, leadership and legacy.
 Professors, staff and students are expected to publish scholarship, create and facilitate history and public policy projects, foster innovative public history interpretation, host visiting scholars, educate a new generation of Lincoln scholars, engage broad campus and community audiences, and, most importantly, be an interdisciplinary learning laboratory for students.

-Why have a Center for Lincoln Studies at UIS?
+Why have a UIS Center for Lincoln Studies?

 Springfield is the right place to establish a national center for the study of Abraham Lincoln’s life, his era, his leadership, and his legacy; and the University of Illinois Springfield will be the perfect home for this ambitious and important endeavor.
 It was in Springfield where Lincoln lived and raised a family, practiced law and politics, and prepared for the presidency.
 Today, Mr. Lincoln’s hometown is a hub for Lincoln research and tourism, attracting thousands of visitors each year from around the globe.

-Where does the Center for Lincoln Studies fit into UIS’ administrative structure?
+Where does the UIS Center for Lincoln Studies fit into UIS’ administrative structure?

 The Center will be housed within the College of Liberal Arts and Sciences (CLAS) but will be interdisciplinary with representatives, associated faculty and staff from all the Colleges.
 James Ermatinger, dean of CLAS, is the point person for the Center.
 Faculty, staff and students from throughout the University will be welcome to pursue scholarly work related to Lincoln Studies.